 Expand Opportunities in Organic

 The Opportunities in Organic Act, ( H.R.3650, S.1582) offers a suite of flexible, easy-to-access tools to reduce barriers to organic agriculture, including for Black farmers, Indigenous farmers, farmers of color and producers historically excluded from organic certification.
 It will modernize reimbursements for organic certification, increase technical expertise and support within public institutions and NGOs and expand support for producers transitioning to organic.

 Demand Climate Action

 The Agriculture Resilience Act (H.R.1840, S.1016) will harness the power of agriculture to confront our climate and biological crises.
 With urgent action now, including the investments and policy reforms in the ARA, we can meet our climate goals and dramatically improve our food system while engaging farmers in making the critical changes necessary for our future.

 Support Organic Dairy

 Immediate support to address dramatically increased organic input costs for organic dairy farms is urgently needed to reverse the alarming decline in family organic dairy farms in the northeast.
-Organic Farmers Association’s priorities for organic dairy will increase organic milk market transparency by requiring AMS to publish organic-specific data, invest in local infrastructure and create a safety net that supports the specific needs of organic dairy farms.
+The O DAIRY (S.3097) and the Organic Dairy Data Collection Act (H.R.
+6937) will increase organic milk market transparency by requiring AMS to publish organic-specific data.
+The O DAIRY bill also includes key investments in local infrastructure and creates a safety net that supports the specific needs of organic dairy farms.
 Systemic reforms such as those detailed in the Milk from Family Dairies Act are also needed to ensure farm viability and market opportunities for all family dairies.

 Secure Equitable Access to Land and Credit

-USDA has a demonstrated history of discriminating against Black, Indigenous and farmers of color in lending and credit practices and program implementation.
-Our nation must take action now to facilitate secure, affordable access to land and access to credit for young farmers and farmers of color—there is no time to wait.
-The reforms in the Justice for Black Farmers Act (H.R.1167, S.96) and the Fair Credit for Farmers Act (S. 2668) are a first step in addressing and correcting discrimination against Black farmers in farm assistance and lending programs and to ensure representation on county FSA committees.
+USDA has a demonstrated history of discriminating against Black, Indigenous, and farmers of color in lending and credit practices and program implementation.
+Our nation must act now to facilitate secure, affordable access to land and credit for young farmers and farmers of color—there is no time to wait.
+The reforms in the Justice for Black Farmers Act (H.R.1167, S.96) and the Fair Credit for Farmers Act (S. 2668) are a first step in addressing and correcting discrimination against Black farmers in farm assistance and lending programs and ensuring representation on county FSA committees.

 Protect Farms from PFAS